Homemade Pizza School

 If you have ever worked in a pizzeria, then you are familiar with dough-proofing boxes.
 Busy pizzerias will have stacks of dough-proofing boxes so they are constantly ready to meet customer demand and have fresh pizza ready to go.

-And we personally use dough proofing boxes in our home kitchen, usually preparing 4-6 dough balls at a time.
+And we personally use the best pizza dough proofing box in our home kitchen, usually preparing 4-6 dough balls at a time.
 It’s advantage to use these right in our fridge!
 Don’t sleep on this homemade pizza accessory and check out our three recommendations.

 But if you are home pizzaiolo, you might be wondering if you really need a dough-proofing box.
 After all, you have all of the other pizza accessories like a pizza peel, pizza stone, pizza cutter, and pizza oven.